 - 1. The method must declare that it returns Object or def. - 2.
 The method must define a single argument of type Map. - 3.
-The method must actually return a List, Map, or a complex object; no simple types such as int or String can be returned. - 4.
+The method must actually return a List or Map. - 4.
 The method must not be declared as private or protected; only public or unscoped methods will be recognized as web services.